Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach: Problem Formulation

 \section{Problem Formulation}

 We consider an averaging-consensus problem over a network of $N$ nodes with $M$ number of links where the states of the nodes $i = 1,2,..,N$ are represented by $x_{i} \in \mathbb{R}$.
-In this problem, each node $i$ initializes with a constant $c_{i}$ and their goal is to cooperatively compute the average $\bar{c}$ of their constants, i.e.,
+In this problem, each node $i$ initializes with a constant $c_{i}$ and their goal is to cooperatively compute the average $\bar{c}$ of their constants, i.e., $\bar{c} = \frac{1}{N}\sum_{i=1}^{N}c_{i}. $.

 We assume that the nodes can communicate with each other, where the communication structure is described by an undirected and connected graph $G = (V,E)$, where $V = \{1,\ldots,N\}$ and $E = V\times V$ are the vertex and edge sets, respectively.
 Let $M = |E|$ be the number of edges in $G$.
 Nodes $i$ and $j$ can exchange messages with each other if and only if $(i,j) \in E$.
 Moreover, we denote by $N_{i} = \{j\,|\, (i,j) \in E\}$ be the neighboring set of node $i$.
 To find $\bar{c}$, distributed averaging-consensus methods have been studied extensively in the literature \cite{kia2019tutorial}.
 In particular, each node $i$ maintains a variable $x_{i}$ and initializes at its constant $c_i$, i.e., $x_{i}(0) = c_{i}$.
+The connectivity between the nodes gives an idea as to how the mixing of information between the nodes take place.
+For this we first introduce the notion of graph incidence matrix which instills a sense of orientation to each nodes.
+Thus, assuming that the $i^{\text{th}}$ and $j^{\text{th}}$ nodes are connected then each of these nodes share a relative information $x_{i} - x_{j}$.
+The orientation is determined by considering one of the nodes as the source and the other as a sink.
+Let $\mathbf{D} \in \mathbb{R}^{N \times M}$ represent the incidence matrix for the network with each entry $d_{ik}$ is defined as

+Here we note that above definition does not imply any directivity in the graph as the reader may choose the source and sink according to his/her convenience.
 The continuous-time version of distributed averaging-consensus methods then iteratively updates $x_{i}$ as

-where node $i$ only exchanges information with its neighbor $j\in N_{i}$ and $\ell_{ij}$ is some positive weight.
-Under some proper choice of the weights $\ell_{ij}$ (e.g., $\ell_{ij}$ constitutes the $ij$ entries of the (weighted) Laplacian matrix $L$ corresponding to $G$), one can show that \cite{Olfati_Saber_TAC2004}